 If you're just gearing up for bar prep, you may have heard about all of the terms and acronyms associated with the bar exam, but never took the time to understand what it means for you.
 MBE, UBE, MEE, MPT.
 Well, if you're taking the July bar exam, now you need to know.
 So we'll take you through it.

 A lot of the time these terms get thrown around by law school professors, admins, and bar prep companies (Critical Pass included) without much consideration.
-What do these mean for you?
+They actually mean different things and have important distinctions.